Reveal-Energy-Services/orchid-python-api/README.md

     - `search_data_frames.py`
 - Run the `stage_qc_results.py` script.
 - Run the `change_stage_times.py` script.
+- Run the `add_stages.py` script.

-The scripts, `stage_qc_results.py` and `change_stage_times.py`, differs from the other scripts.
+The scripts, `stage_qc_results.py`, `change_stage_times.py`, and `add_stages.py`, differ from the other scripts.
 These scripts require a number of command line arguments to run correctly.

-For example, to see an explanation of these arguments, execute the command `python stage_qc_results.py --help` or `python stage_qc_results.py --help`.
+For example, to see an explanation of these arguments, execute any of this scripts with the `--help` option.
 The most typical arguments are described in the following paragraphs.

 To both read and write stage QC results, run the command:
 ```